Bayt-al-Hikmah/ExpressJs/Workshop4/Workshop4.md

 This creates database.db with the user table, ready for use.
 ### Connecting Express with SQLite
 The `sqlite3` package lets us connect to SQLite and execute queries.
-We use parameterized queries (`?`) to prevent SQL injection, a security risk where malicious input could manipulate database queries.

 **Install SQLite3**
 ```shell
 npm install sqlite3
 ```
-Now we create the middlwares to contact with the database **`middlewares/dbMiddleware.js`**
+Now we create the middlwares to contact with the database.
+**`middlewares/dbMiddleware.js`**
 ```javascript
 const sqlite3 = require('sqlite3').verbose();